How to Manage Revenue Recognition in Salesforce | With Examples

 Salespeople enter the schedule parameters when adding a product to the opportunity.

-You can see in this example that there are twelve schedules for $1,000 over twelve months.
+As shown in this example, there are twelve schedules for $1,000 over 12 months.

 Scaling this up using reports and dashboards that span multiple opportunities delivers visibility of our overall revenue recognition.